oonid/intelligence/README.md

 ### Structure

-The Django project is located inside the `basecamp_app` directory and is named `djbc`.
+The Django project is located inside the `basecamp_app` directory and is named `intelligence`.

 I have placed the virtual environment within the `basecamp_app` directory, specifically in the `venv` subdirectory.
 The packages that need to be installed using `pip` are listed in the `requirements.txt` file.